Best cities to study Japanese in Japan

 Yokohama (横浜)

 The second most populous city in Japan is close to Tokyo and houses around 3.7 million people.
 Though still in the greater Tokyo area, living in Yokohama has a more laid-back feel in its open spaces.
-Some famous spots include Japan’s largest Chinatown and Minatomirai, or “future harbour,” with a big lit-up ferris wheel and modern architecture.
+Some famous spots include Japan’s largest Chinatown and Minatomirai, or “future harbor,” with a big lit-up Ferris wheel and modern architecture.

-Living costs may be down 30% compared with living in Tokyo and you won’t feel as cramped.
+Living costs may be down 30% compared to living in Tokyo, and you won’t feel as cramped.
 The buildings are spaced out more and streets are much wider in Yokohama.
-It’s also close to the sea and walking through the city you can enjoy a nice sea breeze.
+It’s also close to the sea and when walking through the city you can enjoy a nice sea breeze.

-Yokohama is within commuting distance from Tokyo, around a 30 minute train ride away — 260 yen on the Toyoko line (東横線) from Yokohama to Shibuya (渋谷).
-Many Japanese families move out of Tokyo’s crowded neighbourhoods and choose to live a more peaceful city life in Yokohama.
+Yokohama is within commuting distance from Tokyo, around a 30-minute train ride away — 260 yen on the Toyoko line (東横線) from Yokohama to Shibuya (渋谷).
+Many Japanese families move out of Tokyo’s crowded neighborhoods and choose to live a more peaceful city life in Yokohama.

 Kofu (甲府)

 Kofu is a peaceful city with close proximity to a variety of nature, whether you like mountain climbing, hiking, or exploring the agriculture of the region.
 It’s near the foot of Mt Fuji, so you’ll get to enjoy stunning views of the mountain on clear days.
-Being a smaller place, it’s much easier to get everywhere by bike and as there are fewer foreigners in the area, you can have more opportunities to practise your Japanese with locals.
+Being a smaller place, it’s much easier to get everywhere by bike and as there are fewer foreigners in the area, you can have more opportunities to practice your language skills with locals, making it one of the best cities to study Japanese in Japan.

 Read more about life in Kofu here.